Peeps (novel): Parasite

 The second and older strain presents itself in a different manner.
 To the untrained eye, it may appear to be the same as the new strain.
 However, this strain is much more manageable.
 It appeared in ancient times, long before the new strain existed, and aided in defeating the attack of a race of large worms.
 By infecting as many people as possible, an army was created to defeat the giant worms threatening humanity.
 This older strain all but disappeared after it was no longer needed, existing only in a brood of rats living underground.
 When the giant worms that once threatened the existence of the human race return, they force the infected rats to the surface who then spread the old strain back into the human population.
 The strain is used to defeat the giant worms once again, allowing the human race to survive, but not without a certain degree of damage done to the world.
 The dementia and cannibalism are present towards the beginning of the infection, and is much more easily treatable.
-Old methods which were used in the last large-scale parasite infection are rediscovered and used, such as garlic and rosemary.
-This is evidently meant to represent the beginnings of vampire legends involving garlic as protection.
+Old methods which were used in the last large-scale parasite infection are rediscovered and used, such as garlic and rosemary, which is evidently meant to represent the beginnings of vampire legends involving garlic as protection.

-The parasite is further explained in The Last Days, adding another dimension to the parasite.
+The parasite is further explained in The Last Days, which adds another dimension to the parasite.
 It is revealed that in ancient times, there were certain "singers" that could call up giant worms from within the Earth so that they could be more easily killed.
-This allowed the army of fighters against the giant worms to attract the worms under their preferred conditions, such as time and location, with sufficient preparation.
+That allowed the army of fighters against the giant worms to attract the worms under their preferred conditions, such as time and location, with sufficient preparation.
 The singers were able to attract the worms by singing words that were guided by the parasite living within them, sounding meaningless to the average human, but captivating nonetheless.
-Dr. Prolix ("The Shrink"), an age old carrier of the parasite has vague memories of seeing one of these singers calling a giant worm up to be killed, and Minerva, a prominent character in The Last Days, has inherited this ability from the parasite positives of centuries ago.
-She experiences receiving these songs from underground in her home, where old burial grounds are located, giving a possible origin to this ability.
+Dr. Prolix ("The Shrink"), an age old carrier of the parasite has vague memories of seeing one of these singers calling a giant worm up to be killed, and Minerva, a prominent character in The Last Days, has inherited that ability from the parasite positives of centuries ago.
+She experiences receiving these songs from underground in her home, where old burial grounds are located, giving a possible origin to that ability.